NicolaFalco/Matlab-toolbox-change-detection/README.md

 ********************************************************************
 **HOW TO CITE:**

-If the tool or any its part has been used, the following reference must be cited:
+If the tool or any part of it has been used, the following reference must be cited:

 Falco, Nicola, Prashanth Reddy Marpu, and Jon Atli Benediktsson.
 2016.
 “A Toolbox for Unsupervised Change Detection Analysis".\
 International Journal of Remote Sensing 37 (7): 1505–1526.https://doi.org/10.1080/01431161.2016.1154226.